Driver licence suspension and disqualification

 - the MVR believes your previous conduct or medical fitness to drive is likely to put you or the public at risk.

-Licence disqualification due to serious driving offences
+Disqualification for serious driving offences

 If you are convicted by a court of a serious driving offence your licence can be disqualified.
 The length of your disqualification can vary.